14 Danger Zone

 • Assuming that grid search is good enough for all or even most cases.
 Not only is it computationally expensive, but you can easily miss valid tuning parameter values that are outside of the grid.
 Many other methods are available that more efficiently search the space and are as easy to implement.

 • Thinking deep learning will solve all your problems.
-If you are dealing with standard, tabular data, i.e. very noisy, deep learning will often just increase computational complexity and time, with no guarantee of increased performance.
+If you are dealing with standard, tabular data, at present deep learning will often just increase computational complexity and time, with no guarantee of increased performance.
 Hopefully this will change in the future, but for now, you should not expect major performance gains.

 • Comparing models on different datasets.
 If you run different models on separate data, there is no objective way to compare them.
 As an example, the accuracy may be higher on one dataset just because the baseline rate is much higher.

 The list goes on.
-In short, many of the pitfalls in ML modeling are the same as those in statistical modeling, but there are some unique to the ML world.
+In short, many of the pitfalls in ML modeling are the same as those in statistical modeling, but there are some unique to or more common in the ML world.
 The most important thing to remember is that due diligence is key when conducting any modeling exercise, and ML doesn’t change that.
-You should always be able to explain your model and code to someone else, that you should always be able to defend your choices, and that you should always be able to defend your choices.
+You should always be able to explain and defend your model choices and results to someone else.

 When it comes to data, plenty can go wrong before even starting with any modeling attempt.
 Let’s take a look at some issues that can regularly arise.